 This gingersnaps recipe is adapted from my Grandmother’s, The United States Regional Cook Book, published in 1939.
 When I inherited this cookbook, I noticed several pages marked using bookmarks made from a folded piece of plain paper from our local paper mill.
 I have kept each bookmark in place all these years.
 This page spread includes several classic cookie recipes from my childhood, including these gingersnaps.
 I have used a variation of this recipe for many years.

-This gingersnaps recipe is bursting with the flavors of ground ginger, cinnamon, cloves, and molasses, and coated with granulated sugar for a little sparkle and crackly coating.
+This gingersnap cookie recipe is bursting with ground ginger, cinnamon, cloves, and molasses flavors and coated with granulated sugar for a bit of sparkle and a crackly coating.

-Cream the butter and sugar together in a large bowl using an electric mixer on medium speed until light and fluffy.
-Add the egg, molasses, and continue mixing until everything is well combined.
+- Blend the butter and sugar in a large bowl using an electric mixer on medium speed until light and fluffy.
+Add the egg and molasses, and continue mixing until everything is well combined.

-Preheat the oven to 375˚F. Line two cookie sheets with parchment paper.
-Add the granulated sugar to a small bowl.
+Preheat the oven to 375˚F, line two cookie sheets with parchment paper, and add the granulated sugar to a small bowl.

-Use the bottom of a glass to flatten the dough balls for a thin crisp cookie, or leave as is for a softer cookie.
+- Flatten: Use the bottom of a glass to flatten the cookie dough balls for a thin, crisp cookie, or leave them as is for a softer, chewy cookie.

 Ingredients